Skulduggery Pleasant: The Faceless Ones

-Skulduggery Pleasant: The Faceless Ones is young adult and fantasy novel written by Irish playwright Derek Landy, published in April 2009.
+Skulduggery Pleasant: The Faceless Ones is a young adult and fantasy novel written by Irish playwright Derek Landy, published in April 2009.
 It is the third of the Skulduggery Pleasant series and sequel to Skulduggery Pleasant: Playing with Fire.

 The story follows the sorcerers and detectives Valkyrie Cain and Skulduggery Pleasant and numerous magic-wielding allies as they try to prevent Batu and the Diablerie from using the remains of the Grotesquery and the last teleporter to return the Faceless Ones to the world.
 The book would not see release in the US and Canada until 2018.
 HarperCollins Audio also publishes the unabridged CD sets of the books read by Rupert Degas.

 Characters

 Batu

 Batu, also known as Patrick "Paddy" Hanratty, is the mysterious force behind releasing the Faceless Ones.

 Fletcher Renn

 Fletcher Renn is a 17-year-old London kid and the last teleporter.
 He is the last of his kind and suddenly everyone is after him.
 He is smug, annoying, and big-headed, and if the Diablerie doesn't get to him, Valkyrie might very well strangle him anyway.